Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 - Translate with AI using context

-Step 3: Deliver localized content
+Step 3: Deliver localized versions of your software

 What is software localization?